How I Optimized My Zsh Startup Time

 eval "$(~/.local/bin/mise activate zsh --shims)"

 Default mise activate installs a precmd hook that runs on every prompt to keep tool versions in sync with .mise.toml.
 Shim mode replaces that hook with symlinks on PATH that resolve the right version the first time you call each tool.
-About 17 ms saved at shell startup, paid back as 10-30 ms on the first invocation per shell.
-Fine trade for interactive use.
+That is about 17 ms saved at startup, paid back as 10-30 ms on the first invocation per shell.
+For interactive use it is a fine trade.

 5. Cache the slow evals

-A lot of tools want you to do eval "$(tool init zsh)" at startup.
-Each one forks the tool, runs its setup, pipes the result back.
-That cost is paid every shell, even though the output rarely changes between runs.
+A lot of tools want you to run eval "$(tool init zsh)" at startup.
+Each one forks the tool, runs its setup, and pipes the result back.
+You pay that cost every shell, even though the output rarely changes between runs.

 _cache_eval() {